MRJPEREZR/DATA_SANTE/README.md

 In this context, applying clustering and machine learning techniques will not only help in improving disease diagnosis and medical discharge predictions but also in providing actionable insights for better healthcare management and planning.

 # Data understanding

+## Size of the dataset

+31862 lignes
+65 features

 ## Profiling report
 [Here](https://mrjperezr.github.io/DATA_SANTE/Docs/profiling_report.html) you can find a profiling report generated with python to take a quick look to the initial dataset state.